What is ME/CFS?

 In connection with a previous SARS-CoV-2 infection, various long-term health effects have been observed, which are summarised under the term "Long COVID".
 These are health complaints that persist or reappear beyond the acute phase of a SARS-CoV-2 infection of 4 weeks.
 These can affect different organ systems, cause different symptoms and also have different causes.

-Post COVID syndrome refers to symptoms that are still present more than 12 weeks after the start of the SARS-CoV-2 infection and cannot be explained in any other way.
-"Long COVID" therefore includes both symptoms that persist 4 to 12 weeks after the onset of symptoms following an acute COVID-19 illness and "post-COVID 19 syndrome".
+Post-COVID syndrome refers to symptoms that are still present more than 12 weeks after the onset of SARS-CoV-2 infection and cannot be explained in any other way.
+"Long COVID" therefore includes both symptoms that persist after an acute COVID-19 illness 4 to 12 weeks after the onset of symptoms and "post-COVID-19 syndrome".

 In a study from Germany, the frequency of post-COVID-19 in the period of 6 to 12 months after a SARS-CoV-2 infection is estimated to be at least 6.5% in predominantly non-hospitalised patients.
 Analyses of routinely collected outpatient data from statutory health insurance in the four billing quarters in 2022 arrive at roughly similar estimates of the frequency of a post-COVID-19 condition, ranging from 7% to 13%.
 However, it can be assumed that the prevalence of long COVID is rather underestimated overall on the basis of billing data from social insurance providers, as not all people with long COVID are recorded here.

-The Website of the German Association for ME/CFS further information on ME/CFS is very well compiled, e.g. on facts & figures, pathophysiology, post-exertional malaise, pacing, orthosatatic intolerance, fatigue, brain fog.
+Also the website of the German Association for ME/CFS (external link) provides very good information on ME/CFS, e.g. on data & facts, pathophysiology, post-exertional malaise, pacing, orthosatic intolerance, fatigue, brain fog.

 We regularly add to the list of FAQs.
 If you have a question that has not yet been asked or answered adequately here, please simply send us an e-mail: FAQ@mecfs-research.org We will then comment on your question as soon as possible.